Menu

 Check out the NEW AP LITTLE LENDING LIBRARY

 The new library is located in front of the AP Water Department.
 It is now FULLY stocked, and we also have a section now for puzzles and children's books.
-Please feel free to use this valuable resource and take a book, then return it or replace it with another to ensure the library remains stocked.
+Please stop by and take a book, and donate a book.
+Also, special thanks to John Kelly, Tash Kelly, and Teresa Jacobs for the beautiful painting job.
+Watch for the sign to come.

 Meet the APSTA Board of Directors